YaaZ/VulkanMemoryAllocator-Hpp/README.md

 FetchContent_MakeAvailable(vmahpp)

 # Or add a local directory
-add_subdirectory(VulkanMemoryAllocator-Hpp/include) # You don't need the top-level dir
+add_subdirectory(VulkanMemoryAllocator-Hpp/include) # You don't need the top-level one

 # Or find an installed library
 find_package(VulkanMemoryAllocator-Hpp CONFIG REQUIRED)